carpentries-incubator/jekyll-pages-novice/_episodes/01-introduction.md

-The page displayed by the web browser is the result of combining **HTML** - a hierarchical format describing the structural elements of the page and their raw content - with **CSS** - an ordered set of styling instructions telling the browser how to the content should be organised and formatted - and any **images** that should be embedded in the page.
+The page displayed by the web browser is the result of combining **HTML** - a hierarchical format describing the structural elements of the page and their raw content - with **CSS** - an ordered set of styling instructions telling the browser how the content should be organised and formatted - and any **images** that should be embedded in the page.
 Other information received from the server, but not displayed by the browser,